In this guide:

 Dos and Don’ts

 - Do create high-resolution logos and graphics from original artwork files.
-Your branding department may need to help out.
+Your branding, graphic design or marketing department may need to help out.

 - Don’t use this method with photos as this could cause surveys to load slowly on poorer internet and data connections.
 Only create high definition logos, icons or diagrams.